agent-security-labs/agentic-security-hackathon-plan/README.md

 This repository hosts an interactive overview page that maps this problem space — anchored to the **OWASP Top 10 for Agentic Applications 2026 (ASI01–ASI10)** — and shows how the building blocks we are working on fit into the larger picture.

-> **📄 See the full interactive page: [`agentic-security-hackathon-plan.html`](./agentic-security-hackathon-plan.html)**
+> **📄 View the full interactive page: [Live version](https://agent-security-labs.github.io/agentic-security-hackathon-plan/agentic-security-hackathon-plan.html) · [Source](./agentic-security-hackathon-plan.html)**
 > The three views in the page are linked — click any block, requirement, or card to trace one thread across all of them, and filter by maturity.
-Open it locally in a browser, or via GitHub Pages if enabled.

 ## The big picture